sunyi000/wound-healing-htm-screen/README.md

 To install the code, ...

+Please put the code into the "code" folder.

 ## Usage examples

 To run the code, ...

 Important:
-- This should include links to **example input data** (if the data is small enough one mauy put them into the repo into the `data` folder)
+- This should include links to **example input data** (if the data is small enough one mauy put them into the repo into the "data" folder)
 - If applicable this should also contain parameters settings that work for the example data

 ## Tests